by Bob Enyart

 - "Time shall be no more" (Rev. 10:6; hymns) is corrected even by Calvinist translators in virtually all modern versions as is also made overtly clear from the text and the context, "There will be no more delay!"

 - "The Lamb slain from the foundation of the world" at Revelation 13:8 can be corrected (as at the NIV footnote) by cross-referencing the passage with Revelation 17:8.
 For the Bible teaches that "only those written in the Lamb's Book of Life" (Rev. 21:27) shall be saved, and that God could save Old Testament believers because He looked forward to the cross, and He can save believers now because He looks backward to the cross.
 So in the Old Testament God looked forward and in the last two millennia He looks backward to that wonderful and yet terrible time.
 However, if Christ had been slain previously, before the foundation of the world, then there would have been no need for the righteous dead to wait in Abraham's Bosom "until the death of the one who is high priest in those days" (symbolizing Christ).
 The parallel passage at Revelation 17:8 shows that the qualifier does not apply to the slaying of Christ but to the wicked, "whose names were not written in the Book of Life from the foundation of the world."
 This means that these evil men were not believers who had fallen away, but that their names were NEVER written in the book.
-(See a similar construct in Jeremiah 2:32.)
-Revelation 13:8 can even be seen as giving the title and sub-title of The Book of Life – Of the Lamb Slain.
+(A similar construct in Jeremiah 2:32, "My people have forgotten Me days without number", does not mean that God's unbelieving children were infinitely old; rather, like all cultures, the Hebrews used the figure hyperbole, as in Rev. 13 and 17 and Jer.
+2, simply to emphasize the lengthy duration of the current situation.
+See also Jer.
+17:12 about the Jewish temple existing "from the beginning".)
+Revelation 13:8 can even be seen as giving the title and subtitle of The Book of Life – Of the Lamb Slain.

 Good Translations; Bad Interpretations: "And in Your book they all were written, The days fashioned for me, When as yet there were none of them" (Ps.
 139:16).
 This verse is almost always quoted completely out of context.
 The complete passage, Psalm 139:13-16 refers strictly to the development of the baby in the womb.
 God's "book" here is not the Bible, and it is not the Book of Life, but it is the genetic code that God wrote with His finger and enabled us to inherit from our parents.
 Thus the last day written in that book is not the day of one's death, but the day of one's birth.
 See this more fully exegeted at AmericanRTL.org/Bible#fetology.